Abbeyfield was established in Aotearoa in 1992 and its housing model is tried and tested internationally.

 Abbeyfield houses in New Zealand

-Today there are 14 Abbeyfield houses in New Zealand providing a home to 161 residents.
+There are currently 14 Abbeyfield houses in New Zealand providing a home to 161 residents.
 They are in Whangarei, Auckland, Hamilton, Masterton, Palmerston North, Takaka, Motueka, Nelson (Stoke and Tahunanui), Christchurch (Hornby and Wigram), Leeston, Queenstown and Dunedin.
-Local societies are actively working to establish houses in Greymouth and Blenheim and a steering group has formed in Katikati.
+Local societies are actively working to establish houses in Manukau, Katikati, Hawke’s Bay, Blenheim, Greymouth and Waimakariri.
 Find out more about our houses.